gonzotek/ncid2ifttt/README.md

 ```
 ### IFTTT Setup
 If you have not already done so, on the IFTTT website you can now create an Applet with a Webhook trigger.
 Go to https://ifttt.com/my_applets and choose "New Applet".
-Search for Webhooks and follows the normal Ifttt Applet set up.
+Search for Webhooks and follow the normal Ifttt Applet set up procedure.

 Once you have your applet running on ifttt, you can monitor if you're successfully sending caller id data by watching the ifttt activity page at https://ifttt.com/activity.

 ### Autostarting the script